-UPDATED: 30DECEMBER2025
+UPDATED: 7MAR2026

 About

-The Littlemore Fellowship is a monthly gathering of Christian men living in Victoria, BC, Canada, and the surrounding area, who meet for approximately two hours in a member's home to share passages by and about Saint John Henry Newman, Doctor of the Church and by other orthodox writers belonging to the living English Patrimony, for discussion to help us better conform our lives to the will of God revealed in the saving Gospel of Jesus Christ.
+The Littlemore Fellowship is a monthly gathering of Christian men living in Victoria, BC, Canada, and the surrounding area, who meet for approximately two hours in a member's home to share passages by and about Saint John Henry Newman, Doctor of the Church and works by other orthodox writers belonging to the living English Patrimony, for discussion to help us better conform our lives to the will of God revealed in the saving Gospel of Jesus Christ.
 Meetings conclude with Compline.

-Littlemore | A History
+A Little More History

 From 1842 to 1846, John Henry Newman lived at The College at Littlemore, turning it into a peaceful retreat for prayer and study with a few close friends.
 It was there, on October 9, 1845, that Newman—renowned Anglican preacher, Fellow of Oriel College, and prominent leader of the Oxford Movement—was welcomed into full communion with the Catholic Church by Blessed Dominic Barberi, an Italian missionary priest.